bfojas/assessment_project/README.md

 ### What's it Doing?

-We weren't required to do a login, but I wanted to just have something simple for the app to recognize the user, so I threw a input into the home screen.
+It wasn't required to do a login, but I wanted to just have something simple for the app to recognize the user, so I threw a input into the home screen.
 Once you pass the home screen, there are only two views, one for making reservations and one for viewing.

 ![home screen](https://dev-fun-bucket.s3.amazonaws.com/login.png "Home screen")